binarydevelop/Data-Structures-Algorithms-Practice/Binary Search/Theory/binarysearch.md

 ## Binary Search

+Linear seach is something which takes n time for input value n .

+The data need not to be perfectly sorted to apply binary search.
+Binary Search can be applied on a search space when a large space of data can be removed or pruned on basis of some pattern/condition.

 If the problem is sorted and the question is to find or search something we should check binary search as an option.

 - [Variants of binary search](https://www.geeksforgeeks.org/variants-of-binary-search/)